 Seawind Catamarans is an Australian multihull brand that is fast gaining a great reputation among sailors for their designs.
-There are some great catamaran designs coming out of the southern continent (read our McConaghy MC50 review for another example) – Seawind are definitely in the vanguard.
+There are some great catamaran designs coming out of the southern hemisphere (read our McConaghy MC50 review for another example) – Seawind are definitely in the vanguard.

 They moved their yard to Vietnam to become more competitive on costs, and this stylish 52 footer sets the new standard – it’s a completely new design from iconic supermaxi designers Reichel Pugh.